emberjs/website/README.md

 Clone the three repositories, then from project executing the specific tasks to build the docs locally.

-* For the ember.js and website projects a rake task will build the docs
+* For the ember.js and data projects, the `yuidocjs` npm library is required to build docs
-* For the data project the yuidocjs npm library is required to build docs
+* For the website projects a rake task will build the docs

 Node, npm, Ruby, bundler are required to preview documentation locally